pedromorgan/mdbtools/HACKING.md

 See ``props.c``` for an example.

-### Text Data Type
+## Text Data Type ## {#text_data_type}

+#### Jet3

-In Jet3, the encoding of text depends on the machine on which it was created.
+- In Jet3, the encoding of text depends on the machine on which it was created.
-So for databases created on U.S. English systems, it can be expected that text is encoded in CP1252.
+- So for databases created on U.S. English systems, it can be expected that text is encoded in CP1252.
 This is the default used by mdbtools.
-If you know that another encoding has been used, you can override the default by setting the environment variable MDB_JET3_CHARSET.
-To find out what encodings will work on your system, run 'iconv -l'.
+- If you know that another encoding has been used, you can override the default by setting the environment variable \ref MDB_JET3_CHARSET.
+- To find out what encodings will work on your system, run `iconv -l`.

+#### Jet4

-In Jet4, the encoding can be either little-endian UCS-2, or a special compressed form of it.
+- In Jet4, the encoding can be either little-endian UCS-2, or a special compressed form of it.
 This compressed format begins with 0xff 0xfe.
-The string then starts in compressed mode, where characters with 0x00 for the most-significant byte do not encode it.
+- The string then starts in compressed mode, where characters with 0x00 for the most-significant byte do not encode it.
 In the compressed format, a 0x00 byte signals a change from compressed mode to uncompressed mode, or from uncompressed mode back to compressed mode.
-The string may end in either mode.
+- The string may end in either mode.
-Note that a string containing any character 0x##00 (UCS-2) will not be compressed.
-Also, the string will only be compressed if it really does make the string shorter as compared to uncompressed UCS-2.
+- Note that a string containing any character 0x##00 (UCS-2) will not be compressed.
+- Also, the string will only be compressed if it really does make the string shorter as compared to uncompressed UCS-2.

 Programs that use mdbtools libraries will receive strings encoded in UTF-8 by default.
-This default can by overridden by setting the environment variable MDBICONV to the desired encoding.
+This default can by overridden by setting the environment variable **MDBICONV** to the desired encoding.